SalmaAlassal/mrNetwork/MAC Address/README.md

 <br>

->Some computers have two network adapters — one for Wi-Fi and the other for Ethernet.
+> Some computers have two network adapters — one for Wi-Fi and the other for Ethernet, so you will see two MAC addresses in the system configuration.

 <br>